ganeti/ganeti/man/gnt-cluster.rst

     network script it is interpreted as a routing table number or name.

+The ``-D (--disk-parameters)`` option allows you to set the default disk template parameters at cluster level.
+The format used for this option is similar to the one use by the  ``-H`` option: the disk template name must be specified first, followed by a colon and by a comma-separated list of key-value pairs.
+These parameters can only be specified at cluster and node group level; the cluster-level parameter are inherited by the node group at the moment of its creation, and can be further modified at node group level using the **gnt-group**(8) command.

+List of disk parameters available for the **drbd** template:

+resync-rate
+    Re-synchronization rate, expressed in KiB/s

+data-stripes
+    Number of stripes to use for data LVs

+meta-stripes
+    Number of stripes to use for meta LVs

+disk-barriers
+    What kind of barriers to **disable** for disks.
+It can either assume the value "n", meaning no barrier disabled, or a non-empty string containing a subset of the characters "bfd". "b" means disable disk barriers, "f" means disable disk flushes, "d" disables disk drains

+meta-barriers
+    Boolean value indicating whether the meta barriers should be disabled (True) or not (False).

+metavg
+    String containing the name of the default LVM volume group for DRBD metadata.
+By default, it is set to ``xenvg``.
+It can be overridden during the instance creation process by using the ``metavg`` key of the ``--disk`` parameter.

+disk-custom
+    String containing additional parameters to be appended to the arguments list of ``drbdsetup disk``.

+net-custom
+    String containing additional parameters to be appended to the arguments list of ``drbdsetup net``.

+List of parameters available for the **plain** template:

+stripes
+    Number of stripes to use for new LVs

 The option ``--maintain-node-health`` allows one to enable/disable automatic maintenance actions on nodes.
 Currently these include automatic shutdown of instances and deactivation of DRBD devices on